 How should I take care of my shoes then?

 Furthermore, due to the more gentle processes, the average length of life of vegetable tanned leather is considerably higher than that of chrome-tanned leather.
 It also is still a living material, not killed by the chrome used, and has a lot of personality.
-Another reason to why we value our leather and we would suggest you take care of your vegetable tanned shoes and treat them with non-toxic shoe care such as Tangent Care.
+Another reason to why we value our leather and we would suggest you take care of your vegetable tanned shoes and treat them with non-toxic shoe care.

-We have also written a ‘how to’ guide to teach you a quick and simple way to keep your shoes in good condition, it does not have to be that complicated!
+We have written a ‘how to’ guide to teach you a quick and simple way to keep your shoes in good condition, with suggestions on non-toxic shoe care products, it does not have to be that complicated!